 Just to show you what’s going on, one service offered me these backlink packages and they are certainly far from cheap.
 The importance of backlinks has been diluted over the years because so many people abuse it so this type of service will not help at all.

-The tactics they use to get your attention is shocking and invasive.
+The tactics they use to get your attention are shocking and invasive.
 I don’t know how many more emails I’ll be getting (or what I can do to stop them) and what sort of offers I’ll be seeing tomorrow.

 But something tells me they aren’t going to stop and the only way I can protest is to write articles like this to educate more people.
-Using such services isn’t only a waste of time and money, but it will also compromise the presence and quality of any type online business that you are trying to build and sustain.
+Using such services isn’t only a waste of time and money, but it will also compromise the presence and quality of any type of online business that you are trying to build and sustain.

 Don’t Fall for Short Cuts

 After reading all the emails, it makes me wonder.
 If they could find my website on the search engines and initiate contacts, chances are, I am already ranking for certain keywords in my niche.
-That means, my current understanding AND practice of SEO is working.
+That means, my current understanding AND practice of SEO are working.

 Hence, I don’t need to buy cheap (or expensive) SEO services to gain visibility.
 Yes, I do spend hours researching keywords to come up with original content and certainly don’t get any burst of traffic overnight.
 But that’s okay.